Sanduny: History of ownership

-In 1894, Ganetskiy hired a well-known architect Boris Viktorovich Freidenberg, but he dropped the project and left Moscow.
-However, the baths were finished by S.M.
-Kalugin and opened on February 14, 1896.
-Not long after completion, Ganetskiy lost ownership of Sanduny playing cards; afterward, Vera Ivanovna paid his debts and divorced again.
+In 1894, Ganetsky hired a well-known architect Boris Freidenberg, but he dropped the project and left Moscow.
+However, the baths were finished by Sergey Kalugin and opened on February 14, 1896.
+Not long after completion, Ganetsky lost his ownership of Sanduny playing cards; afterward, Vera Ivanovna paid his debts and divorced again.

 The baths received water via a specially built aqueduct from the Babyegorodskaya Dam on the Moscow River and from 700 feet of artesian well.
 Electrical illumination was provided by a private electric power station, which was also used on the coronation of Nikolai II.

 Besides the baths, Sanduny also included a hotel, restaurants, and even the Zoological shop of F. A. Achilles.
 Sanduny was serviced by approximately 400 attendants.

+The restaurant and baths still operate today.